 Because our volunteers cannot call all ~2,000 players, we do two things:

-After the emabargo date, you can log in and check your family profile where your player's team assignment will be listed.
-You will be able then to view and print out a roster of your child's team.
+After the emabargo date, you can log in and check your Dashboard where your player's team assignment will be listed.

 We delegate to each head coach the task of contacting their players' families.
 No one will call before the embargo date.